MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/open-support-ticket-when-dataflow-refresh-completes.md

 ---
 title: Open a Ticket when a Dataflow Refresh Fails
 description: How to use the dataflows connector in Power Automate to open a ticket when a dataflow refresh fails
-title: Open a ticket when dataflow refresh failed
-description: How to use the dataflows connector templates in Power Automate to create a ticket when a dataflow refresh fails
-author: mideboer

 ms.service: powerquery
 ms.reviewer: kvivek